![]() | |

 water.
 She went for the paper cup first, discarding the provided straw to gulp

-down every last drop of soothing liquid.
-Under her present circumstances she
+down every drop of soothing liquid.
+Under her present circumstances she had

-had expected a meager offering of bread and water—rations for which she would
+expected a meager offering of bread and water—rations for which she would have

 “Thank